-The participants may choose to focus their intervention on patients who were hospitalized for specific conditions.
-In this case, the participant can restrict their Care Transitions CTI population based on corresponding to hospital discharge claims.
-Participants may choose to restrict their CTI population based only on primary diagnosis codes, APR-DRG codes, SOI codes, or a specific combination of APR-DRG-SOI codes; or they may widen the scope of their search by using an assortment of these types of codes.
-Exhibits 10-A and 10-B provide detailed specifications for identifying the primary diagnosis and APR-DRG-SOI codes associated with inpatient hospital discharges and excluding those that do not meet the participant's specified diagnostic criteria.
+The hospital participants may choose to focus their intervention on patients who were hospitalized for specific conditions.
+If so, the participant can restrict its Care Transitions CTI population based on Primary ICD-10-CM diagnosis codes, APR-DRG codes, SOI codes, or ROM codes corresponding to hospital discharge claims.
+The participant may choose to restrict its CTI population based only on one type of code, or a specific combination of APR-DRG-SOI-ROI codes; or it may widen the scope of its search by using an assortment of these types of codes.
+Exhibits 12-A and 12-B provide detailed specifications for identifying the primary diagnosis and APR-DRG-SOI-ROM codes associated with inpatient hospital discharges and excluding those that do not meet the participant's specified diagnostic criteria.